 I'll help you plan your road trip.
 I'll tell you where and why to go there - and where to avoid.
 My trip-planning service personalizes a driving trip for drivers of cars, RV's, motorcycles, truck campers.
 I'll help you plan the trip of a lifetime with personal advice, humor, maps and roadlogs.

-From October-December, I drove 3,500 miles from Cd.
+Each year I drive between 3,000-5,000 miles updating my roadlogs or trip plans.
+Last trip was from Cd.
 Juarez, Copper Canyon, Chihuahua, Mexico's Pacific coast from Nogales to Guadalajara and back through San Luis Potosí.
 Nary a problem.
 Never felt unsafe, even in Sinaloa.
 True, some areas like the Golden Triangle are not recommended, but there is a lot of country that is just fine to visit.

-In May-June I drove 2,000 miles (alone) through the interior of SE Mexico.
+On the rrevious trip I drove 2,000 miles (alone) through the interior of SE Mexico.
 I drove backroads, goat trails, toll roads et al. I will add waterfalls and adventure tourism to my road logs and this website.
 Not once did I feel unsafe.
-Another 4,000 miles are planned for the Copper Canyon and Pacific Coast of Mexico in Nov.-Dec.

 Driving in Mexico is different, but perfectly safe.
 I drive about 4,000 miles a year in Mexico.
 I drive toll roads, backroads, visit small villages, seek out waterfalls, hot springs, orchid jungles and archaeological sites, so I can offer then to you in my roadlogs and maps.
 I want you to drive to see unspoiled Mexico, even it it is just on your drive from Laredo to Cancun.
 Stop and smell the flowers.
 Or don't.
 I can only give you advice on what to see.
 Explore Mexico by highway.
 Let me help you plan a trip that is safe, sane and enjoyable.